 This project uses supplies taken directly from the same master list that we use for every…single…craft here at “In the Bag Kids’ Crafts”.
 And we do this to make your life easier!
 Seriously!
 If you use this list to fill your bag, you will be ready to craft at a moment’s notice, with hundreds of ideas at your fingertips!
 That next rainy day when the kids are complaining that they are bored (again!)…here comes super mom!
 And you will never regret taking the time to create something with your kids…I promise you!
 Learn more and find out what to put in your bag HERE.

-Step 1: Make Triangles
+Step 1: Make Triangles for Your Oyster Craft

 - Glue together 3 large popsicle sticks to form a triangle